MJOLNIRPackage/MJOLNIR/docs/Tutorials/Advanced/plotCutQELine.rst

   :width: 65%
   :align: center

 Each energy is shifted by 1 for clarity.
 As the intensity of the signal is a combination of many different aspects an overall factor of 1e5 is multiplied to it as to ensure that the numbers are in a reasonable range.
-In the data the instrumental in-focus and out-of-focus effects are visible as the peak at possitive :math:`L` are a lot sharper and narrower than the ones at negative :math:`L`.
+In the data the instrumental in-focus and out-of-focus effects are visible as the peak at positive :math:`L` are a lot sharper and narrower than the ones at negative :math:`L`.
 This is as expected from a standard measurement.